-For me, however, being able to be at home for Small-Me and work remotely has been a really positive thing.
-If I hadn’t made the switch to freelance work, then I think I’d definitely be a lot more stressed and a lot less present in her life as she’s grown up.
+For me, however, being able to be at home for Small-Me and to be able to work remotely has been a really positive thing.
+If I hadn’t made the switch to freelance work, then I think I’d definitely be a lot more stressed and a lot less visibly present in her life as she’s growing up.

 Although the financial stability of self-employment isn’t as set in stone as a regular job, I still think that working from home brings more positives than negatives into my life.
 This won’t be the same for everyone.
 So again, make sure you consider your own personality and circumstances carefully.

 What are your thoughts on working from home?